Skip to content

 We construct a model for a specific example, setting the secret integer to \(a=13\) and \(n=5\).

 We can essentially set the number of shots to 1.
-This is because that under the assumption of noiseless execution, the resulting state is just the secret integer (see last equation Eq.
+This is because that under the assumption of noiseless execution, the resulting state is just the secret integer (see the last Eq.
 (1) below).
-In particular, the idea of using solely 1 shot was used to demonstrate algorithmic speedup in Ref.
+In particular, the idea of using solely one shot demonstrated algorithmic speedup in Ref.
 [2], where the authors considered a modified version of the BV algorithm in which the secret integer changes after every inquiry.

-In our example, we take num_shots=1000 to highlight the fact that the resulting state is purely the secret string.
+In this example, we take num_shots=1000 to highlight the fact that the resulting state is purely the secret string.

 import numpy as np